wsmoak/wsmoak.github.io/_posts/2015-07-25-component-order-on-chargify-signup-page.md

 ---
 layout: post
-title:  "Ordering Components on Chargify Hosted Signup Pages"
+title:  "Re-Ordering Components on Chargify Hosted Signup Pages"
 date:   2015-07-25 14:56:00
 tags: chargify javascript jquery
 ---

 [Chargify][chargify] offers hosted [Public Signup Pages][psp] so that you don't have to worry about handling credit card data when your customers sign up for your product or service.
 If you use [Components][components] as part of your pricing model, you may have noticed that they always appear in alphabetical order, and that there is no option to re-order them.
 If you need to display them in a different order, it's not hard to do with a little [Custom JavaScript][custom-js] (JQuery).

-Here is part of a signup page listing some fruits that you can add to your monthly order:
+Here is part of a signup page listing some types of fruit that you can add to your monthly order:

 ![Original Component Order](/images/2015/07/chargify-psp-component-order-1.png)